ED, CBI have brought all corrupt people in one party: Kejriwal | Politics

 ''But to table such a motion, you need signatures at least 20 per cent MLAs.
 In order to do so, they threatened our MLAs but none of them broke.
 AAP MLAs cannot be broken through fear and threat,'' he said.

 ''Our confidence motion has won with a huge majority.
 People have tremendous faith in us.
-We are doing work for public, something that not been done in last 75 years.
+We are doing work for public, something that has not been done in the last 75 years.
 I thank the public for showing faith.
 We are fighting polls in Karnataka and I hope we get good results,'' the chief minister added.
+Earlier in the day, while participating in the discussion, BJP MLA Anil Bajpai alleged that the voice of Opposition is being suppressed in the House. ''There are various issues related to Delhi.
+How many Mohalla Clinics have been opened despite the promise of 1,000?
+No medicines of diabetes and blood pressure available in Mohalla Clinic,'' he said.

+AAP MLA Durgesh Pathak asserted that the confidence of the House as well as confidence of the people of Delhi is intact in the Kejriwal government.

+Leader of Opposition in the Delhi Assembly Ramvir Singh Bidhuri said, ''The AAP government has lost faith among the people of Delhi.
+The AAP is taking its last breath.
+It is like a lamp that is about to be extinguished.''
+He also announced that after the next Assembly elections in Delhi, a BJP worker will be sitting in place of Kejriwal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)